BACK TO INDEX

 5. D. Angeli, P. De Leenheer, and E.D.
 Sontag.
 A Petri net approach to persistence analysis in chemical reaction networks.
 In I. Queinnec, S. Tarbouriech, G. Garcia, and S-I. Niculescu, editors, Biology and Control Theory: Current Challenges (Lecture Notes in Control and Information Sciences Volume 357), pages 181-216.
 Springer-Verlag, Berlin, 2007.
 Note: See abstract for A Petri net approach to the study of persistence in chemical reaction networks.[PDF]

 6. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 A Petri net approach to the study of persistence in chemical reaction networks.
 Mathematical Biosciences, 210:598-618, 2007.
 Note: Please look at the paper ``A Petri net approach to persistence analysis in chemical reaction networks'' for additional results, not included in the journal paper due to lack of space.
 See also the preprint: arXiv q-bio.MN/068019v2, 10 Aug 2006.
-[PDF] Keyword(s): Petri nets, systems biology, biochemical networks, nonlinear stability, dynamical systems, futile cycles.
+[PDF] Keyword(s): Petri nets, systems biology, reaction networks, nonlinear stability, dynamical systems, futile cycles.

 Abstract: